-The Workforce Board is the Governor's designee for the oversight of funds received through the federal Carl D. Perkins Career and Technical Education Act--a multi-million dollar grant that helps educators better prepare students for the workplace through innovative teaching techniques and other strategies.
+The Workforce Board is the Governor's designee for the oversight of funds received through the federal Carl D. Perkins Career and Technical Education Act of 2006--a multi-million dollar grant that helps educators better prepare students for the workplace through innovative teaching techniques and other strategies.

 The Workforce Board's role includes preparing and adopting a state plan, tracking state-level expenditures, establishing and tracking performance targets and submitting annual reports to the U.S. Department of Education.

-For 2011-12, Washington received just $20.6 million which is split between the state's community and technical colleges (State Board for Community and Technical Colleges) and the state's K-12 system (Office of Superintendent of Public Instruction).
+For 2013-14, Washington received $19.6 million.
+It's split between the Workforce Board, the state's community and technical colleges (State Board for Community and Technical Colleges) and the state's K-12 system (Office of Superintendent of Public Instruction).

-To view the Act in its entirety go to:
+To view the Act in its entirety go HERE.

 For more information about the Workforce Board's role in the Perkins Act and our state's funding, contact Terri Colbert at email@example.com.